bredelings/BAli-Phy/TODO/Stack.md

 # Moving evaluation off the C++ stack

+FIXME NOTE: This documentation doesn't actually describe how we would modify incremental evaluation to USE a stack.

 The current evaluators in `src/computation/machine/evaluate.cc` use the C++ call stack in two ways: